 The lifetime benefit/tax ratio is one way to assess the degree of redistribution among people with different levels of career-average incomes and from different birth cohorts.4 If the ratio is less than one, people are expected to receive lifetime benefits that are less than their lifetime taxes; if it is greater than one, lifetime benefits are expected to exceed lifetime taxes.

-At the same time, those in the highest income quintile in the 1960s birth cohort are projected to have a benefit/tax ratio of only 0.7, which means that their lifetime benefits are expected to be only 70% of the taxes that they paid.
+At the same time, those in the highest income quintile in the 1960s birth cohort are projected to have a benefit/tax ratio of only 0.72, which means that their lifetime benefits are expected to be only 70 percent of the taxes that they paid.
 These results illustrate how Social Security provides social insurance: it redistributes income from retirees who have higher earnings to those with lower earnings.

 1 Career-average earnings are measured by average indexed monthly earnings (AIME).
 Earnings before age 60 are adjusted by the growth of economy-wide wages, then the highest 35-years of indexed earnings are averaged.